ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 out = VDAF.prep_next(prep_state, None)
 ~~~

-`vdaf_verify_key` is the VDAF verification key shared by the aggregators;
+`vdaf_verify_key` is the VDAF verification key shared by the Aggregators;
 `agg_id` is the aggregator ID (`0x00` for the Leader and `0x01` for the helper);
-`agg_param` is the opaque aggregation parameter distributed to the aggregators
+`agg_param` is the opaque aggregation parameter distributed to the Aggregators
-by the collector; `public_share` is the public share generated by the client and
+by the Collector; `public_share` is the public share generated by the client and
-distributed to each aggregator; and `plaintext_input_share` is the aggregator's
+distributed to each aggregator; and `plaintext_input_share` is the Aggregator's
 PlaintextInputShare.

-If either step fails, the aggregator marks the report as invalid with error
+If either step fails, the Aggregator marks the report as invalid with error
 `vdaf_prep_error`.
 Otherwise, the value `out` is interpreted as follows.
 If this
 is the last round of the VDAF, then `out` is the aggregator's output share.
-Otherwise, `out` is the pair `(prep_state, prep_msg)`.
+Otherwise, `out` is the pair `(prep_state, prep_share)`.

 #### Aggregation Job Validation {#aggregation-job-validation}

 During the aggregation job initialization ({{leader-init}}) or continuation
 ({{agg-continue-flow}}) phases, the Leader will receive an `AggregationJobResp`
-message from the Helper, which should be validated before the Leader can move to
+message from the Helper, which needs to be validated before the Leader can move
-the next phase of the aggregation protocol.
+to the next phase of the aggregation protocol.

 An `AggregationJobResp` is valid only if it satisfies the following requirement: